ideal-postcodes/ideal-postcodes-node/README.md

 });
 ```

-Possible errors to look out for are listed in the [documentation](https://ideal-postcodes.co.uk/documentation/response-codes).
+Possible errors to look out for are listed in the [documentation](https://ideal-postcodes.co.uk/documentatpion/response-codes).

-## Registering

-We charge _2p_ per [external](https://ideal-postcodes.co.uk/termsandconditions#external) lookup.

 ## Documentation
 More documentation can be found [here](https://ideal-postcodes.co.uk/documentation/node-js)